SysKitTeam/docs-point/governance-and-automation/automated-workflows/upgrade-to-policy-automation.md

 {% hint style="information" %}

-You can also **access your workspaces by clicking Sites** on the homepage of Syskit Point, and following the rest of the **steps listed above to remove the policies** assigned to your workspaces.
+You can also **access your workspaces by clicking Sites** on the homepage of Syskit Point and following the rest of the **steps listed above to remove the policies** assigned to your workspaces.

 {% endhint %}